baobabKoodaa/blog/content/pages/3--botland-cheat-sheet/index.md

 - Due to the inability to blind-fire and the delay in landing shots, artillery shots can be easily dodged.
 - Artillery shots cause splash damage to adjacent squares (including diagonally adjacent?)
 - Artillery can not be reflected.
+- `fireArtillery()` attempts to fire artillery at any enemy (if multiple enemies are within range, target is chosen based on previously set attack priority).
+- `fireArtillery(entity)` can be used to fire artillery at a specific enemy (if you can sense it).
+- `willArtilleryHit()` and `willArtilleryHit(entity)` return true if the corresponding `fireArtillery` is possible.
+Note that these will return true even if EMP has disabled your artillery.
+You will lose a turn if you attempt to fire artillery when it's not possible.

 | Weapon                    | Damage        | Splash damage |
 | --------------------------|:-------------:|:-------------:|